pardot/postman-pardot-apis/working-with-environments.md

 Use the Postman desktop app with environments to work with multiple Salesforce orgs in parallel.

-> ⚠️ Using environments means that you will store Salesforce credentials in clear in Postman.
+> ⚠️ Using environments means that you will store credentials in clear in Postman.
 Do this at your own risk.

 - [Working with environments to connect to multiple Salesforce orgs](#working-with-environments-to-connect-to-multiple-salesforce-orgs)